 Tomorrow, July 8th marks the beginning of the Whistler Museum’s Crafts in the Park event series.
 This year the theme is “How do you connect to Whistler?” and each week we will cover a different aspect of what brings us to Whistler.
 This could be nature, history, activities and even transport.
 Each week we will begin with a story and information activity under the story tree and then create a craft together.

 This year we will run seven of these in total, and each session will highlight a different aspect of what connects us to Whistler.
 They begin at 11am and go until noon.
 It is a drop-in program open for children ages 4-12 with a caregiver present.
 Crafts in the Park will be held in Florence Peterson Park, which is behind the Museum and Library.

 July 8 – This week will be oriented around nature, specifically the bears that are so popular in the area.
 The craft will be a foam bear mask, and the kids will have a choice to make either a black bear or a grizzly bear.

-July 15 – This week will be a collaboration between the Museum and The Squamish Lil’wat Cultural Center so that the kids can learn a bit more of the First Nations history and the pioneers.
-The craft is being provided by the Cultural Center and is a cedar rope bracelet.
+July 15 – This week will be a collaboration between the Museum and The Squamish Lil’wat Cultural Centre so that the kids can learn a bit more of the First Nations history and the pioneers.
+The craft is being provided by the Cultural Centre and is a cedar rope bracelet.